...

 thank you for your feedback!

-The scientifically correct answer would be: All the money (what you want to invest and can invest in the long term - i.e. what you can do without in the long term) at once.
+The scientifically correct answer would be: all the money (what you want to invest and can invest in the long term - i.e. what you can do without in the long term) at once.

 Psychologically easier: Set up a standing order with True Wealth and spread the amount over several months/years (depending on size).